 #7 Activated Charcoal / Activated Carbon

 Activated charcoal, also known as activated carbon, eliminates pet odor, smoke, and garbage.
-These are available as disc, filters and granules.
+These are available as a disc, filters, and granules.
 Granules work the best with strong stink.
 Fill sachets, socks or any breathable material with activated charcoal.
 Hang them in the required zones.

 #8 Potted indoor plants

 The air inside an apartment can be stale and contain toxins emitted from paint and smoke.
 Indoor plants are an ideal natural air purifier option to neutralize those noxious gas and stale odor.
 Go green with aloe vera, bamboo plants, snake plants, Boston ferns or a peace lily.

 There are a range of air fresheners and plug-ins available in your local store.
 It masks out those funky odors.
 Some plug-ins have certain chemical properties and aerosol dispensing properties that cause respiratory problems.
 However, you can consider natural and eco-friendly air fresheners, like those that use essential oils.

 Air purifiers are a great way to keep persistent odors at bay.
 If equipped with an activated carbon filter element will tackle odors while a HEPA filter will sort out dust particles and even pet dander.
 Look out for HEPA filter technology air purifiers as they are the best.